 Other important activation products include molybdenum-99 and iridium-192.
-However, the Mo-99 is better obtained from fission, and already has been discussed in that section.
+However, the Mo-99 is better obtained from fission, as has been previously discussed.
 The 74-day Ir-192 has a gamma with less energy than Co-60 and is used for radiography of less dense materials.